 - Seminars delivered by academics from the University of Cambridge, plus a trip to the university itself.

-The scheme gives you a tangible taste of life as a university undergraduate and provides practical support for the higher education application process.
+The scheme will give you a realistic taste of life as a university undergraduate and provides practical support for the Higher Education application process.
 It also features input from leading academics, current undergraduate e-mentors and Reading alumni.

-Participation starts in December with masterclasses at the University of Reading’s campus in your chosen subjects.
-Subsequent visits are scheduled for February, March and June or July.
+Participation will start in December with masterclasses at the University of Reading’s campus in your chosen subjects.
+Subsequent visits will be scheduled for February, March and June or July.

-These are interactive workshops led by the Principal and Assistant Principal to help develop your skills of critical thinking, prepare for selection interviews and develop the leaders of tomorrow.
+Aspire Masterclasses are interactive workshops led by the Principal and Assistant Principal to help you develop your skills of critical thinking and prepare you for selection interviews.

-- Join our debating society in order to refine your skills of analysis and public speaking.
+- Join our Debating Society to refine your skills of analysis and public speaking.

-- Share your musical, acting, singing or dancing talents by taking part in performances organised by us.
+- Share your musical, acting, singing or dancing talents by taking part in live productions.

 - Attend our French Film Club to help you further develop your French speaking and listening skills.

-- Explore different ecological initiatives alongside likeminded people at our Eco Club.
+- Explore different ecological initiatives alongside likeminded people by selecting our Sustainability Enrichment option.

-- Benefit from a range of trips to places including Iceland, Romania and CERN in Geneva.
+- Benefit from a range of trips to places including Iceland, Romania and CERN in Geneva, depending on your subjects.

-- Gain new perspectives from visiting speakers such as those from local law firms who visit us to conduct mock trials.
+- Gain new perspectives from visiting speakers such as those from local law firms and the medical professions.

-- Become a Student Ambassador and develop your public-facing skills while adding to your CV.
+- Become a Student Ambassador to develop your confidence while adding to your CV.